Degree type(s): Bachelor's; Minor

 Four year degree; Bachelor of Science (BS)

-The information technology management program is offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
-You can also complete your bachelor’s degree in information technology management via evening classes at one of our satellite campus locations.
+The IT management program is offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
+To earn your degree even faster, you can also choose our groundbreaking Year-Round Campus option, which enables you to complete your bachelor’s degree in just 2.6 years.
+We also offer the IT management degree via convenient evening or online classes that enable you to continue working while earning your bachelor’s degree.

 The Information Technology Management bachelor’s degree program will prepare you with a broad range of career skills in information systems and project management, including:

-- Analysis and troubleshooting of information systems and network performance.
+- Analysis and troubleshooting of network performance and IT systems.

-- Study in small classes with expert faculty who bring professional IT experience to their classrooms.
+Work closely in small classes with top faculty who bring real-world IT management experience to their classrooms.

 All of the following courses require a final grade of C or higher to count towards the major.
 Courses marked with an * should be completed prior to application to the major.
 They also require a grade of C or higher.